Here is an administrator-level overview to get your system up and running with Arsenale Dataplane:

-For Japanese text, the IPAex Gothic font is known to work well.
-In particular, download the file labeled as "IPAexGothic(Sans Serif)(Ver.002.01)" with filename "ipaexg00201.zip", extract the .TTF file and then rename it to chart-regular.ttf as described above.
+For Japanese text, we recommend using font IPAex Gothic (Ver.002.01), which can be downloaded here.
+After downloading file "ipaexg00201.zip", extract font file "ipaexg.ttf" and rename it to chart-regular.ttf as described above.

 For Chinese and Korean text, please contact us for font file suggestions.